The Syrian Crisis

 Conflict continues in its seventh year.

-The crisis, now in its 8th year, has grown even more dire as pro-government forces have escalated their efforts to retake Eastern Ghouta, one of the last major rebel-held areas in Syria.
-From February alone, over 1,000 people have been reported dead and more than 100,000 people have fled as a result of the bombardment in Eastern Ghouta.
-In early April, the area suffered a chemical weapons attack affecting hundreds of people.
+The crisis has grown even more dire as pro-government forces have escalated their efforts to retake Eastern Ghouta, one of the last major rebel-held areas in Syria.
+From February 2018 alone, over 1,000 people have been reported dead and more than 100,000 people have fled as a result of the bombardment in Eastern Ghouta.
+In early April 2018, the area suffered a chemical weapons attack affecting hundreds of people.

 Despite expressing outrage over the use of chemical weapons, the Administration has given no indication that the US will increase refugee admissions.
 So far in 2018, only 13 Syrian refugees have been admitted to the US.
 On June 26, the Supreme Court upheld the Administration's travel ban on people from majority Muslim countries, stymieing the refugee resettle program for Syrians.